jtpeller/math-book/0-Prologue/2-Operations.md

 | ***Greater than*** | The value of A is larger than the value of B. | $>$ | $A > B$ | $5 > 4$ |
 | ***Greater than or Equal To*** | The value of A is larger, or the same as, the value of B. | $\geq$ | $A \geq B$ | $3 \leq 3$ |

 > A and B can be arbitrary expressions.
 For instance, you could say: $4x > -16$.
+Rules when working with relational symbols will be described in Unit 1.

 ## Ordering